mattmaynes2/aria/reports/proposal/proposal.md

 #### Machine Learning Algorithm

-An algorithm that accepts tables of categorical and numerical data and produces sets of decisions based on historical decisions.
+The machine learning algorithm will accept tables of categorical and numerical data and produce sets of decisions based on historical events.
 The implementation of this algorithm will be configurable and tunable for optimal output.

 #### Training Method

 The server will be trained using a watch and learn method.
 A user will train the system by using a web interface or manual controls.
-The user will enter the desired action they would like the building to perform at a certain time, the server will store the current sensor information and the desired state.
+The user will enter the desired action they would like the building to perform at a certain time.
+The server will then store the current sensor information and the desired state.

-The server will have three modes:
+The server will have the following three modes: record and learn, assisted and live mode.
-* Record and Learn

- The server makes no decisions on its own, it listens to a user and stores desired states
-* Assisted

- The server makes decisions and the user provides feedback if the server makes a mistake
-* Live

- The server makes all of the decisions with no user input
+In record and learn mode, the server makes no decisions on its own.
+It records the users interactions with the system and logs them in a database.
+It then will use these decisions to make future estimations about desired behaviour.

+Assisted mode allows the server to make decisions, but will continue to recieve user direction about expected behaviour.
+The system will record all user interactions, using them for behaviour prediction.
+This will be the same as record and learn mode, except the system will make its own decisions.
+If the system makes a decision that a user does not agree with, the user can reject the decision.

+Under live mode, the system will make all decisions based on its historically recorded inputs.
+The system will no longer allow the user to reject a behaviour.

 #### Central Control Server

 This server will encompass the machine learning algorithm as well as database management for logging device inputs and control events.
-These event will be also stored with historical expected outputs so that they can be used for future decisions.
+These event will also be stored with historical expected outputs so that they can be used for future decisions.
 The central server will also be responsible for communicating to the communication service.

 #### Communication Service

-The communication service will run on top of  the machine learning server.
-There will be a defined a protocol by which devices communicate with the machine learning server.
+(MEWM - What is this?
+Describe it briefly) The communication service will run on top of the machine learning server.
+There will be a defined
+protocol by which devices communicate with the machine learning server.
 The service will relay messages between the server and external devices.

 #### Devices

-Sensors and actuators are dynamically addable and removable from the system.
+(MEWM - What is this?
+Describe it briefly) Sensors and actuators are dynamically addable and removable from the system.
 The only configuration required is adding the device to the same network as the server.
 Devices use a discovery protocol to connect to the network.
 Devices announce themselves with categorical information about the device such that a user will know to accept them.
-Once the device is connected, it will be added to the machine learning server and be logged and controlled with other devices
+Once the device is connected, it will be added to the machine learning server and be logged and controlled with other devices.

 #### HTTP Gateway